Taylor Guilbeau

-Taylor Michael Guilbeau (born May 12, 1993) is an American professional baseball relief pitcher who is currently a free agent.
-He has previously played in Major League Baseball (MLB) for the Seattle Mariners.
+Taylor Michael Guilbeau (born May 12, 1993) is an American former professional baseball relief pitcher.
+He played in Major League Baseball (MLB) for the Seattle Mariners.

 Career

 Guilbeau was drafted out of Zachary High School in the 39th round by the New York Yankees in the 2011 Major League Baseball draft.

 Washington Nationals

 He did not sign, instead pitching for the Crimson Tide at the University of Alabama until he signed with the Washington Nationals after they drafted him in the 10th round in the 2015 draft.

-After spending the 2018 season with the Class-A Advanced Potomac Nationals, Guilbeau was selected as one of the Nationals' representatives in the Arizona Fall League, where he pitched for the Salt River Rafters.
+After spending the 2018 season with the High–A Potomac Nationals, Guilbeau was selected as one of the Nationals' representatives in the Arizona Fall League, where he pitched for the Salt River Rafters.
 Guilbeau showed a marked uptick in his fastball velocity in Arizona, hitting 97 mph at times.
 Guilbeau gave up a tenth-inning walkoff home run in the Arizona Fall League title game on November 17, 2018, to Atlanta Braves prospect Braxton Davidson.

 Heading into the 2019 season, Guilbeau was ranked as the Nationals' 24th-best prospect by MLB Pipeline.
 He wasn't invited to major league spring training, but he was called over from minor league camp to pitch as the Nationals tuned up for the regular season.
-He was assigned to the Class-AA Harrisburg Senators for the season.
+He was assigned to the Double–A Harrisburg Senators for the season.